 Seven Years Later: The Vernon Wells Contract

 Now the contract which was once the bane of the existence of the J.P.
 Ricciardi era will finally come to an end this coming season.
-It’s officially the end of an era, even though the contract and Wells himself left town long ago.
+It’s officially the end of an era, even though Wells left town long ago.

 The contract truly encapsulated the free-spending ways of the early days of Rogers ownership of the Blue Jays, as Wells’ contract was just one of many high-dollar deals on the Blue Jays roster.